top of page

 Surviving family mobbing isn’t about winning them over or proving your innocence.
 The goal is to reclaim your autonomy, protect your energy, and rebuild a life outside the toxic system.
 Here are steps to support that process:

 Awareness is your power.
 Naming it “family mobbing” strips away some of the shame.
-It reminds you that what’s happening isn’t a personal failure, it’s a dysfunctional system playing out.
+It reminds you that what’s happening isn’t a personal failure; it’s a dysfunctional system at play.

 2. Release the Need for Validation